 We have created a fun, interesting and challenging place to work in a small rather than large-business environment.
-Everyone is scheduled close to 40 hours within four-five days each week depending upon the time of the season.
-Pre and post seaon we will work five - 7-8 hour days while during the peak-season we may work four - 10 hour days.
-When working the four - 10 hour days you will have three days off each week.
+Everyone is scheduled close to 40 hours each week.
 Overtime is occasionally available at time and a half during the season.
 We try and allow for flexible scheduling in order to give you time to be with your friends and explore Alaska.
-Currently there are openings for customer service associates.
+Currently there are openings for customer service associates and warehouse clerks.
 We also need associates with good driving records to drive the shuttle vans to and from work each day.
 Associate drivers will work more hours.

 We are the busiest independent gift retailer at Denali National Park.
 Our gift shops require many customer service associates and merchandising personnel.
 All of our employees must know or be able to learn how to operate a computerized POS cash register and be able to complete sales.
 All of our associates will be involved in pricing, folding and stocking large volumes of T-shirts, garments and other merchandise on a daily basis.
-Some will spend more time making sales while others may be warehousing and merchandising more often.
+Some will spend more time making sales while others may be merchandising more often.
+Warehouse clerks main focus is daily inventory and pulling of stock for the gift shops.
+Warehouse clerks may have some sales associates duties and merchandising duties as well.
 We will train you in all aspects of the job.

 We ask only that you have a healthy work ethic and strive to do your job well.
 We encourage a positive attitude.
 People without happy and positive personalities will not like working for us and will very likely not finish the season nor collect a bonus check.
 People who party a lot or have a drug problem will definitely not be with us for long and should not bother to apply!